karip/harbour-file-browser/README.md

 template.

 ### Other file managers

+There is a very handy two-paned file manager called Cargo Dock in the Jolla Store.
+Give it a try if you are moving a lot of files.

 The Jolla phone also ships with its own file manager called Files.
 It is not installed by default.
 You can install it by typing the